showlab/Image2Paragraph/readme.md

   <img src="examples/icon/news.gif" alt="Your Image Description" width=100>  <strong><span style="font-size: 24px;">News</span></strong>
 </p>

+- 17/April/2023.
+In addition to semantic segment anything, we use [Edit Anything](https://github.com/sail-sg/EditAnything) to get region-level semantic.
+- 17/April/2023.
+Our project is online on Huggingface.
+Have a try! [huggingface](https://huggingface.co/spaces/Awiny/Image2Paragraph/tree/main)
 - 14/April/2023.
 Our project is very popular in twitter.
 Looking [the posted twitter](https://twitter.com/awinyimgprocess/status/1646225454599372800?s=46&t=HvOe9T2n35iFuCHP5aIHpQ) for details.

 ### To Do List